esdc-edsc/Welcome/Recommendations/GCcode.md

 ### Merge Requests

-- Should be created from the Issue (in GCCode) when creating your Branch
+- Should be created from the Issue (in GCcode) when creating your Branch
 - Your merge requests should never be merged by the person who made the changes.
 - The person making the merge must be reviewing the code changes and commenting on anything they don’t fully understand.
 - Merge request should be between 1 and 200 line changes.
 (Some exceptions should be allowed)
-- When developing you should be merging once per day from your work branch to the development branch, even if the issue isn't completely fixed. (except if your code doesn’t compile)
-- When merging don't delete the branch, this can be done later and it might save you if the merge doesn't go as expected.

 ### CI / CD